aliyun/terraform-provider-alicloud/website/docs/r/ram_saml_provider.html.markdown

   EOF
   description                   = "For Terraform Test" }
 ```

 ## Argument Reference

 The following arguments are supported:

-* `description` - (Optional) The description of SAML Provider.
+* `saml_provider_name` - (Required, ForceNew) The name of SAML Provider.
-* `encodedsaml_metadata_document` - (Optional) The metadata file, which is Base64 encoded.
+* `encodedsaml_metadata_document` - (Required) The metadata file, which is Base64 encoded.
 The file is provided by an IdP that supports SAML 2.0.
-* `saml_provider_name` - (Required, ForceNew) The name of SAML Provider.
+* `description` - (Optional) The description of SAML Provider.

 ## Attributes Reference